yorek/azure-sql-db-python-rest-api/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

 Thanks to native JSON support, creating a REST API with Azure SQL and Python is really a matter of a few lines of code.
-Take a look at `app.py` to easy it is!
+Take a look at `app.py` to see how easy it is!

 Wondering what's the magic behind?
 The sample uses the well known [Flask](https://flask.palletsprojects.com/en/1.1.x/) micro-framework and the [flask-restful](https://flask-restful.readthedocs.io/en/latest/) package to easily implement REST APIs.
-Beside that the [native JSON support that Azure SQL provides](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-json-features) does all the heavy lifting so sending data back and forth to the database is as easy as sending a JSON message.
+Beside that, the [native JSON support that Azure SQL provides](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-json-features) does all the heavy lifting so sending data back and forth to the database is as easy as sending a JSON message.

 ## Install Sample Database